 Tabular Operations (Free Online Tool)

-Shape tabular JSON rows with spreadsheet-like operations before later transforms or export
+Shape and slice tabular JSON rows with spreadsheet-like operations before later transforms or export

 Paste your JSON → Get results instantly (no signup)